Calibration Buffers

 -

-- Only lint-free wipes such as Kimwipes® should be used to blot the electrode.
-The use of cloth or paper towels to blot/wipe the electrode may produce a static charge and interfere with pH values.
+- Use lint-free wipes such as Kimwipes® to blot the electrode.
+The use of cloth or paper towels to blot the electrode may produce a static charge and interfere with pH values.

 REFERENCES: